digital-chemistry-laboratory/morfeus/docs/notes.rst

 Matplotlib may cause problems on computers without displays, e.g., nodes on computer clusters.
 This can be solved by changing the plotting backend to "agg".
-This could be done at the top of the Python script using steriplus:
+This could be done at the top of the Python script using morfeus:

 .. code-block:: python